The CatWorks is a non-profit (501-C-3) organization established in order to enrich the lives of abandoned, feral, rescued, and orphaned cats, kittens,

-These shots get people to stop looking down the list of cats and look at yours.
+These shots get people to stop looking down the list of cats and dogs and look at yours.

-You can include one video of each cat.
+You can include one video of each pet.
 Put one up.
 People like to look at them.

 Make fliers and put them up.
 Use the same pictures and story that you did for Petfinder.
 Send out an e-mail with this same

 information to the people on your e-mail list.
 Ask them to forward it on to

 their e-mail list.
 If you use Facebook, My Space, or Twitter, feature them in

 these networking sites also.
 This is what we do.